AA/PPS 08.01.02 - Accessibility for Students with Disabilities to Classroom Instructions

 Courses with only one section should be assigned to an accessible classroom.

-An instructor or a representative from the Office of Disability Services, who becomes aware that a student is having difficulty gaining access to a classroom or classroom instruction, should contact the department chair.
+An instructor, or a representative from ODS, who becomes aware that a student is having difficulty gaining access to a classroom or classroom instruction should contact the department chair.

-If a course or portion of a course is taught at an outdoor venue, the instructor of the course and representative from the Office of Disability Services will assess the individual needs of the enrolled student with a disability to determine if reasonable and appropriate accommodations can be made.
-If an accommodation cannot be made, the instructor, representative from the Office of Disability Services and the department chair or school director will determine if an alternative assignment or alternative course is needed to fulfill the requirement.
+If a course or portion of a course is taught at an outdoor venue, the instructor of the course and representative from ODS will assess the individual needs of the enrolled student with a disability to determine if reasonable and appropriate accommodations can be made.
+If an accommodation cannot be made, the instructor, a representative from ODS, and the department chair or school director will determine if an alternative assignment or alternative course is needed to fulfill the requirement.

-The department chair will coordinate with the Registrar’s Office to move the class to an accessible room.
+The department chair will coordinate with the Office of the University Registrar to move the class to an accessible room.

-If it is not possible to move the class, the Registrar’s Office will attempt to reschedule the student into another section of the class.
+If it is not possible to move the class, the Office of the University Registrar will attempt to reschedule the student into another section of the class.
 The problem should be resolved within one working day.

-- If a satisfactory solution is not found, the student’s college dean, department chair or school director, and the director of the Office of Disability Services will attempt to find a satisfactory resolution.
+- If a satisfactory solution is not found, the student’s college dean, department chair or school director, and the director of ODS will attempt to find a satisfactory resolution.

 REVIEWERS OF THIS PPS